 Students work under the direct supervision of attorneys with the government of the United States as well as under the supervision of one or more full-time faculty members.
 Students gain experience in document drafting, preparation of pleadings and motions with legal memoranda, preparation of agency litigation reports, review of hearing transcripts, fact witness and expert witness interviews, affidavit preparation, and case strategy decision-making.
 The classroom component of this externship occurs approximately every three weeks and is generally scheduled on Thursdays at 4:30p.m.
 There will be an initial meeting which will be set by the supervising professor.
 These are mandatory classes.
 If you have more than one absence during the semester it will affect your final pass/fail grade.
 Successful completion of Evidence is a mandatory pre-requisite.

-• United States Attorneys Office (Civil and Criminal Divisions) (Tampa)-application process separate and unique- early deadlines.
+• United States Attorneys Office (*Appellate*, Civil and Criminal Divisions) (Tampa)-application process separate and unique- early deadlines.
 Please visit the USAO website as well as the Campus Docket for detailed instructions.
 Deadlines are usually as follows: Spring – First Friday in September; Summer – First Friday in January; Fall – First Friday in April.

 • United States Department of Justice (Office of the United States Trustee) (Tampa)

 • United States Department of Veterans Affairs (Medical Malpractice/Torts and Labor Law/Personnel Law) (St. Petersburg)

 • 170 hours per semester;

 • Classroom component which meets approximately every three weeks and is generally scheduled on Thursdays at 4:30 p.m.

 • Successful completion of all first-year required courses;

 • Successful completion of Evidence;

 • Be in good academic standing; and

 • For placement with the United States Attorney's Office (all divisions), students must be a US Citizen and provide a writing sample upon being provisionally selected for this program.